mrixs/project-lvl1-s128/README.md

  - Balance game: you need to make number which smallest digit is smaller then the largest digit not more then by 1

   command `brain-balance`
+  - Progression game: you need to find the hidden element of the arithmetic progression

+  command `brain-progression`